 Ceragenins, also known as CSAs, are synthetic, non-peptide small molecule mimetics of endogenous host defense or antimicrobial peptides.
-Ceragenins have broad-spectrum activity mimicking those of endogenous host defense peptides, including antimicrobial, anti-inflammatory and other therapeutic activities.
+Ceragenins have broad-spectrum activity that mimics these peptides, including antimicrobial, anti-inflammatory and other therapeutic activities.

 Ceragenins are synthetic small molecules that can be manufactured in large scale and, unlike endogenous antimicrobial peptides, are not subject to proteolytic degradation.
 Over 100 ceragenins have been synthesized to date.
 Ceragenins consist of a sterol backbone with amino acids and other chemical groups attached to them.
 These compounds have a net positive charge that is electrostatically attracted to the negatively charged cell membranes of certain bacteria, fungi and viruses.